-In accordance with Regulation 80 of the Securities Industry Regulations registered firms are required to establish, implement and maintain effective conflict of interest policies and procedures set out in writing to avoid conflicts of interest arising or, if conflicts arise, to ensure fair treatment to all of the firm’s clients.
+In accordance with applicable regulations of the securities Industry’ firms are required to establish, implement and maintain effective conflict of interest policies and procedures set out in writing to avoid conflicts of interest arising or, if conflicts arise, to ensure fair treatment to all of the firm’s clients.

 A conflict of interest can arise between the Company, our directors and staff and group companies and divisions and you as a client or between your interests and those of another client of ours.

 We aim to establish and maintain and operate effective organizational and administrative arrangements with a view to taking all reasonable steps to prevent conflicts of interest from constituting or giving rise to a material risk of damage to the interests of our clients.

 We endeavor to maintain a record of the types of activities we carry on in which we may have relationships or a material interest in which a material conflict could arise or has arisen, and, in doing so we take account of the activities of other members of our group of companies.